 The Ultimate Recyclers

 That’s where local breweries come in.
-RiverWalk Brewing Co., Vermont’s Otter Creek Brewery Company and New Hampshire’s Elm City Brewing Co. are just a few examples of breweries in our region who send their spent grains to area dairy farms.
-Because cows are ruminants (four distinct compartments in the stomach to digest food), they are the ultimate recyclers!
+RiverWalk Brewing Co. in Massachusetts, Otter Creek Brewery Co. in Vermont, and Elm City Brewing Co. in New Hampshire are just a few examples of breweries in our region that send their spent grains to area dairy farms.
+Because cows are ruminants (four distinct compartments in the stomach to digest food), they are the ultimate recyclers.

 Nutrition is an important part of the dairy industry.
 Farmers and nutritionists like Carabeau work to find the perfect balance of energy, fat, protein, and carbohydrates.
 And that balance can differ from cow to cow.
 It’s a science based on the cow’s breed, their age, even how long it’s been since they had a calf.
 Learn more about what cows eat.

 Feed is a mixture of hay, grain, silage and proteins, plus other vitamins and minerals.
 Mixing in other materials like the spent brewers’ and distillers’ grains or citrus pulp can help provide some of those vitamins and minerals.

 Tip a Glass to your Local Dairy Cow

-For Carabeau, the weekly visits to the farm making sure the cows nutrition is top-notch are her ways of helping the dairy industry survive and thrive.
-She jokes that sometimes she thinks dairy cows eat better than we do!
+For Carabeau, the weekly visits to the farm making sure the cows’ nutrition is top-notch are her ways of helping the dairy industry survive and thrive.
+She jokes that sometimes she thinks dairy cows eat better than we do.
 She explains the goals for every dairy industry expert are to help make farms financially, socially, and environmentally sustainable.